-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 Lewis County — Jace Cronce 8 run (Cronce run).

-HIGH SCHOOL GIRLS SOCCERGrangeville 0, Coeur d’Alene Charter 0
+Grangeville 0, Coeur d’Alene Charter 0

 GRANGEVILLE — Neither team managed to move the scoreboard in a 4A Intermountain League encounter between the Bulldogs and visiting Panthers.